bstein2379/M5Stack-IoT-Pool-Controller/README.md

 # M5Stack-IoT-Pool-Controller
-IoT pool controller using the M5Stack Core2 and integrations with MQTT and Jandy iAquaLink on Home Assistant.
+IoT pool controller using the M5Stack Core2 and integrations with MQTT and Jandy iAquaLink on Home Assistant (HA).